MESSAGE FROM THE PRESIDENT & CEO

 To our friends and family,

-The past two months have been nothing short of incredibly challenging, with each of us affected by a health and economic crisis of a magnitude once unthinkable.
+The past several months have been nothing short of incredibly challenging, with each of us affected by a health and economic crisis of a magnitude once unthinkable.
 Sadly, for many people, it has been a time of profound hardship and loss.
 In our organization, this has offered sobering perspective and a sharp reminder of what is most important to us.

 Since opening in 2012, our Museum has welcomed over 2.5 million guests, and we have operated every day with an insatiable desire to be the very best at what we do.
 We exist to deliver value to the public, advancing our mission by preserving history, fostering discourse, and providing truly one-of-a-kind experiences.
 Fundamentally, this means we are in service to others.
 With that comes a hierarchy of obligations we must fulfill, with the health and safety of our guests and employees rising above all else.
 Nothing is more essential.

 During the closure, our team has been working unceasingly, with singular focus: creating a museum environment that carefully considers personal well-being within the new realities of public engagement.
 To this end, we have applied the very same high standards that have guided the creation of our exhibits, programs, and other guest amenities.
 We eagerly anticipate your next visit – and when you do return, there are a number of changes you can expect to find as a result of our enhanced safety procedures.
 Below are a few items I want to highlight.

 - The frequency of deep sanitizing occurring after-hours will be dramatically increased.
 The process and disinfectants used will be certified by a hospital grade cleaning service.
 Throughout the day, you will observe staff diligently cleaning, with an emphasis on frequent contact surfaces.